canonical/juju-verify/docs/verifiers/ceph-mon.rst

   [OK] ceph-mon/1: Ceph cluster is healthy

 On the other hand, the check fails if the output does not contain ``HEALTH_OK``.
-A CEPH cluster will be marked as unhealthy if the output contains ``HEALTH_WARN`` or ``HEALTH_ERR``, and in an unknown state if it does not contain any of the above expressions.
+A Ceph cluster will be marked as unhealthy if the output contains ``HEALTH_WARN`` or ``HEALTH_ERR``, and in an unknown state if it does not contain any of the above expressions.